 Dying is a part of life.
 It’s not something we’d chosen, it’s not something we can avoid either.
-It’s definitely something that awaits us all.
-And so is grief and mourning.
+It’s something that awaits us all.
+And so are grief and mourning.
 We all go through it.
-Sometimes we’re able to deal with it ourselves, sometimes we need professional help.
+Sometimes we’re able to deal with it ourselves, and sometimes we need professional help.

 – Understanding grief to better help ourselves or somebody who’s grieving

 – Things to remember that are not that openly discussed in the public space

 – Red flags – signs you should consider when deciding whether to seek professional help.

 Phases of grief:

 We all know the 5 (6) stages of grief: denial, anger, bargaining, depression, acceptance, and finding meaning.